How Often Should You Drain Your Pool

 There sometimes is a penalty for Consumption or use of Water/Sewer in most parts of the country that helps contribute to keeping usage down. which is a few dollars higher.
 The prices can add up, especially during the summer months Filling your swimming pool takes a big bite, especially in Inground Pools like mine which holds over 45,000 gallons.

-Plus the fact that you are running the garden and washing cars besides topping your pool over the season.
+Plus, you are running the garden and washing cars besides topping your pool over the season.
 As you already know, it can get very expensive.
 Just filling our pool gets me into a higher penalty for water consumption.

 How to Drain a Pool | HomeServe USA